 Interactive content provides a richer educational experience than fixed content.
 A recent report asserts 93% of marketers concur that interactive content educates their buyers better than static content.
 That’s understandable.
 Because users interact with the content, they learn more about themselves, their needs, or the product they are researching.

-Now that you know what interactive marketing is and its advantages, let's explore 7 examples of companies that do it right.
+Now that you know what interactive marketing is and its advantages, let's explore some inspirational examples.